Student status changes and implications for your student visa

 University responsibility: There is no requirement for the University to notify the Home Office.

-Impact on Student visa: Your current visa continues to be valid but you may need to extend your visa in order to complete your course.
-Any new visa application may need to be made from overseas.
-When returning to the UK and your studies you must visit your local Student Service Centre so that we can arrange to take a copy of your new visa/BRP and ensure your student record is in order.
+Impact on Student visa: Your current visa continues to be valid but you may need to extend your visa (subject to University limitations on immigration) in order to complete your course.
+In limited circumstances the new application may need to be made overseas.

 Additional information: Please be aware of Home Office time limits on studying in the UK on a Student visa and also University limitations on immigration sponsorship.